benjaminc8190/sep11-freedom-project/tool/learning-log.md

 *[Tic Tac Toe project by React](https://react.dev/learn/tutorial-tic-tac-toe)*-
 * Making buttons a function(component) and plugging it into a another function to create a row(Bootstrap component)
 * assigning classes for the element will be `className ="class"`
+    * Tried to assign a class, standard, into the h1 tag to change its font size to fit `<h1 class="standard"> Hello World</h1>` and found out that it will not work because I used `class` instead of `className`.

 11/14/23
 *Continuation from 11/13*